 From October 2024, HGVs rated below three stars will need to feature the Progressive Safe System.

-From 26 October 2020, Low Emission Zone (LEZ) emissions standards will be tougher.
-Heavy vehicles including lorries, buses and coaches will need to meet Euro VI (NOx and PM) emissions standards or pay a daily charge to drive within the Greater London area.
+Heavy diesel vehicles including lorries, buses, coaches and specialist vehicles will need to meet Euro VI (NOx and PM) emissions standards or pay a daily charge to drive within the Greater London area.

 Contact HGV Safety Permit

 If you have any questions about your application or existing permit, you can make an enquiry.

 You'll be able to upload documents to support your enquiry.